passcod/mtwitter/README.md

 ## Getting started

-This library is, for the most part, the same API as `node-twitter`, with a few fixes and proper adherence to Node.js error-handling conventions for callback APIs.
+This library is, for the most part, the same API as `node-twitter`.
 Much of the documentation below is straight from `node-twitter` - credit goes to [jdub](http://github.com/jdub) for putting all this together in the first place.

+The most significant API change involves error handling in callbacks.
+Callbacks should now look something like this:

+     function (err, result) {
+       if (err) {return callback(err)}
+       // Real code goes here
+     }

+Where `callback` is the parent function's callback method.
+(Or any other function you want to call on error, really.)

 ### Setup API (stable)